Sarikaini/Big-Data-Analysis/README.md

-# Big Data Internship Analysis Project
+# Big Data Analysis Project

 This project was developed as part of an internship to showcase data analysis and handling skills using real-world datasets.
 It focuses on analyzing regional data (Theni district) and COVID-19 data using Python.